This is the reproduction of the Altair 680B Main Board.

 | Altair-Main-Bare | Bare Reproduction Altair Main Board | $39 |

-| Altair-Main-ASM | Assembled and Tested Altair Main board - does not contain RAM or EPROM | $209 |
+| Altair-Main-ASM | Assembled and Tested Altair Main board - does ship with RAM or EPROM | $209 |

 | Altair-Main-1K | 1K RAM, 8 2102, For Main Board - not needed if using MIO board | $29 |